 Graduate students are encouraged to submit the Free Application for Federal Student Aid (FAFSA) to receive full consideration for loan options.
 In most cases, federal loan programs offered to students have the most beneficial terms and conditions.
 It is in a student's best interest to apply for these loans before exploring other options.
 Eligibility for the Unsubsidized Direct Loan and Graduate Plus Loan programs require the student to complete a FAFSA.

 While the Unsubsidized Direct Loan program is included in a student's financial aid package if the student is eligible, the Graduate Plus Loan and alternative loans are not.
 Rather, these options are available to students if they need assistance covering the gap between costs and the financial aid package.
-Students must submit a separate application for the Graduate Plus Loan (to the Student Financial Services Office) or an alternative loan program (to the lender the student chooses).
+Students must submit a separate application for the Graduate Plus Loan or an alternative loan program (to the lender the student chooses).

 When choosing a loan program, graduate students should pay close attention to the specific details of the loan.
 Factors to consider include interest rates, origination fees, and terms of repayment.
 In addition, students should keep these considerations in mind when determining the amount of a Graduate Plus or alternative loan: